 For those of you who follow news about probiotics you'll know that the combo of coffee and probiotics is often a hot topic.
 Why?
-Firstly, because so many people wonder whether it’s OK to drink probiotics, and secondly, because there’s been some buzz about whether coffee IS a probiotic!
-Well, read on, because I'm going to tell you ALL about probiotics and coffee.
+Firstly, because so many people wonder whether it’s OK to drink probiotics in a hot drink, and secondly, because there’s been some buzz about whether coffee IS a probiotic!
+Well, read on, because I'm going to tell you ALL about probiotics and coffee..

 Is this going to be the new way to take probiotics?
 Do we think it's a good idea?
 Well, I wouldn't suggest replacing your high-quality probiotic supplement with coffee just yet, as I’d always advise choosing the best strains for your individual needs, but exchanging your morning cuppa for a probiotic version can’t be a bad thing as a part of your gut support protocol.

 Now this is a question that I am sure you have all ‘bean’ wondering about!
 Which should I take first?
 Coffee or probiotics?
 We like to recommend that you take your probiotic first thing in the morning with breakfast, as this is the time when your stomach acid levels are at their least acidic.
 For many of us, this is a daily routine, but could drinking coffee really have a negative effect on our daily dose of probiotics?
 With differing opinions seemingly everywhere, let’s try to clarify this by looking at the subject in more detail.